bolt-observer/agent/DATA.md

   }
 ```

-`poll_interval` is the setting which you used, and `allowed_entropy` is the entropy in bits that you can also specify via `-allowedentropy` flag.
+`poll_interval` is the setting how often to poll for changes and `allowed_entropy` is the entropy in bits that you can also specify via `-allowedentropy` flag.
 `local_nominator / denominator` is the fraction of how much balance is on your side and `remote_nominator / denominator` is on the other side of the channel.
-If you use a high enough entropy `denominator` is same as `capacity` in satoshis and the `nominator` values can then be interpreted as satoshis, but that does not need to be the case.
+If you use a high enough entropy `denominator` is same as `capacity` in satoshis and thus the `nominator` values can then be interpreted as satoshis.
+note that `local + remote balance` is not necessary equal to `capacity` due to channel reserve and other factors.

+`nominator` and `nominator_diff` are deprecated and will be removed soon.